makkzone/neuro-san/README.md

 this asynchronous interface is the preferred entry point because neuro-san itself is designed to operate in an asynchronous server environment to enhance agent parallelism.

-The args are an an argument dictionary passed in by the calling LLM, whose keys are defined in the agent's hocon entry for the CodedTool.
+The args are an argument dictionary passed in by the calling LLM, whose keys are defined in the agent's hocon entry for the CodedTool.

 The intent with sly_data is that the data in this dictionary is to never supposed to enter the chat stream.